Malibu Express: Connections to other films

 The material from the film was reworked from a previous Sidaris film, Stacey (1973).
 The role of Stacey Hanson (Anne Randall) was divided into two new characters: private detective protagonist Cody Abilene (Darby Hinton) and his girlfriend June Khnockers (Lynda Wiesmeier).

 The openings of both films depict their respective female race car drivers in the finish of a practice race.
 Both films then have them getting out of uniform.
 Stacey is the protagonist, though, while June serves mostly as the source of a recurring joke in her film: "Knockers with an "h"?".
 June can still reliably drive a high-performance race car, but Cody performs most of Stacey's functions in the film.

 The discreet homosexual nephew John (John Alderman) turns into Stuart (Michael A. Anderson), a drag queen, in the second film.
 In both films, the detective follows the character into a gay bar.
 The difference is that in the first film, John wears regular clothes, while in the second, Stuart is in full drag.
-Cody laughs while dictating notes into a recorder, but still admits that Stuart has great legs.
+Cody laughs while dictating notes into a recorder, while Frederick says that Stuart has great legs.
 Stuart is more of a cartoonish gay stereotype than John.

 The youthful niece Pamela (Cristina Raines) turns into the bit older niece Liza (Lorraine Michaels) in the second film.
 Liza has her own sex scene with the houseboy Shane (Brett Clark).
 The difference in age was probably decided to allow this sex scene and more nudity than would be acceptable from a teenager.

 The second film adds a character with no counterpart in the original: Contessa Luciana (Sybil Danning).
 Contessa has a romantic night with Cody, before he moves into his next assignment.
 The relationship to the family is unspecified, but she turns out to have murdered Shane.
 She is beyond the reach of the law and suffers no ill consequences for her murder.